TonyLHansen/onap-gerrit-review/README.md

 * $ONAP_GERRIT_REVIEW_PYDOCSTYLE If set, run 'pydocstyle'.
 Must be one of pep257, numpy or google.
 * $ONAP_GERRIT_REVIEW_BLACK If set, run 'black --line-length 120' on the python files.
 * $ONAP_GERRIT_REVIEW_JSLINTERS If set to 'jshint', run it on the javascript files.
+* $ONAP_GERRIT_REVIEW_DOCKERLINTER If set, run dockerlinter on the Dockerfile files.